BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 The assessment of the application for approval of ancillary own funds by the supervisory authorities should be undertaken on a case-by-case basis.

-(28) When considering an application for approval of ancillary own funds in accordance with Article 90 of Directive 2009/138/EC the supervisory authorities should consider the economic substance and the legal enforceability of the ancillary own funds item for which approval is being sought.
+(28) When considering an application for approval of ancillary own funds in accordance with Article 90 of Directive/EC the supervisory authorities should consider the economic substance and the legal enforceability of the ancillary own funds item for which approval is being sought.

 (29) Tier 1 own funds should be made up of own-fund items which are of a high quality and which fully absorb